Date of Award:

 Master of Science (MS)

 Special Education and Rehabilitation

 Previous research has shown that various forms of self-evaluation improve teachers' instructional skills.
 Common among all studies reviewed is the importance of explicit pedagogy linked to improved student outcomes and clear instruction on how to self-assess.
 Both of these appear critical to sustained change in teachers' behaviors.
 In this study new teachers were provided initial didactic instruction to improve their presentation skills, praise rate, and error corrections.
 In addition, the effects of self-evaluation of targeted skills were assessed with one teacher.
 All three teachers mastered the targeted skills.
 Two teachers mastered the skills immediately following didactic instruction and practice in a coach's classroom, while one participant mastered the skills following self-evaluation, goal setting, and video.
 The results are examined relative to the available research.
 In addition, variables that might have contributed to the loss of experimental control are discussed.

-Milligan, Patsy Ann, "The Effects of a Self-Evaluation Package on the Presentation, Praise, and Error Correction Skills of Special Education Students" (2010).
+Milligan, Patsy Ann, "The Effects of a Self-Evaluation Package on the Presentation, Praise, and Error Correction Skills of Special Education Teachers" (2010).
 All Graduate Theses and Dissertations.
 612.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .